 - Allow the remaining to dry.

-You can use mineral spirits for this; mineral spirits will dissolve the paint particles of the wood oil and liquefy it.
+Use mineral spirits to remove a wood oil finish as dissolves the paint particles and liquefies the coating.
 Once the particles are dissolved, the wood oil won’t have good adhesion with the wood, and you can wipe it off.

 - Pour mineral spirits over the finish.

-- After 10 minutes, use a plastic scraper to remove the wood oil.
+- Use a plastic scraper to scrape the wood oil finish off.

-- Damp a rag with mineral spirits and remove stubborn Teak oil.
+- Damp a rag with mineral spirits and use it to wipe the surface.

-- Remove the residue of the mineral spirit with clean water.
+- Remove mineral spirits residue with soapy water.

-It takes Teak oil 4 hours to dry to touch, 6 hours to dry enough for a re-coat, and 3 days to cure.
+Teak oil takes around 4 hours to dry to touch, 6 hours to dry between coats, and 3 days to cure (fully dry).
 The long dry and cure time is due to the oily nature of the finish.

 The exact dry time is determined by room temperature, humidity levels, the number of coats, and coat viscosity.
 For instance, Teak oil dries faster if you apply thin coats and the temperature is higher than 50°F (10°C).

 For wood oil to dry, the solvent (oil) must evaporate and the coating must become rigid (or dry).
 Since oil evaporates slowly, most wood oils have a low dry time compared to paints.